idewave/idewave-core/README.md

 `python3 Run.py`

+**For opening the core on vps or dedicated servers** be sure to set correct IP in config !

 ## How it works ?
 OK, I promise, I will add the detailed documentation in nearest future.
 But, in short: